-Note: A CSRS employee who retires on the first, second, or third day of a month will have his or her annuity for that month reduced by 1/30th for each day that he or she is not on the annuity roll.
+Note: CSRS employees who retire on the first, second, or third day of a month will have their annuities for that month reduced by 1/30th for each day they are not on the annuity roll.

 An annuity to a survivor begins on the day after the retiree dies.
 If the retiree already was receiving a COLA, the survivor annuity isn’t subject to proration.
 If the retiree hadn’t yet received one, the survivor’s COLA is prorated based on the commencing date of the deceased retiree’s annuity.
 It’s also prorated if the employee dies in service.

 To determine the amount of COLA for a retiree (or survivor) who has not been on the annuity roll for at least 12 months, divide the CSRS COLA rate by 12, multiply the result by the number of months on the annuity roll, then round to the nearest 1/10th percent.